Three-Dimensional Digital Planning

 Designing the final restoration.

-Using Exocad design software, we design the final tooth — or full prosthesis, in All-on-X cases — first.
+Using Exocad design software, we design the final tooth first (or the full prosthesis, in All-on-X cases).
 Shape, position, contour, occlusion, esthetics.
 This becomes the target.

 - 6